OOPSpam/docs/source/index.html.md

 Submit messages to the API and it will produce Spam ```Score``` with a detailed report.
 Using ```Score``` you can adjust the sensitivity level (also known as _spam threshold_) of spam filtering to fit your use case.

-> Example request and all possible response fields
+> Example request body and all possible response fields

 ```json
 {